-The world is changing, and the automobile industry is embracing electric vehicle technology at a hard and faster rate than in the past.
-The electric vehicle system has made significant progress in the last decade, and it is now on track to meet the objective of a green transportation system powered by efficient and sustainable energy sources.
+The world is changing and the electric vehicle industry is embracing electric vehicle technology at a hard and faster rate than in the past.
+Electric vehicles, also known as electric cars, have made significant progress in the last decade and they are now on track to meet the objective of a green transportation system powered by efficient and sustainable energy sources.

-The automakers are charting their own paths for how to adapt, when they will have electric vehicles on the market, and how long they will continue to produce petrol powered vehicles.
-When the speed of global adoption of electric vehicles increases, manufacturers have retooled their operations, and electric vehicles, as part of the fourth industrial revolution, driven by disruptive technological change may come in the forefront and as a result, these technologies can produce new products and new jobs.
+The automakers are charting their own paths for how to adapt, when they will have electric vehicles on the market and how long they will continue to produce petrol-powered vehicles.
+When the speed of global adoption of electric vehicles increases, manufacturers have retooled their operations and electric vehicles, as part of the fourth industrial revolution driven by disruptive technological change, may come to the forefront.
+As a result, these technologies can produce new products and new jobs.

 Electrical engineers oversee the production of electrical components.
-They are in charge of creating the electrical circuitry that allows to charge a hybrid vehicle’s battery and distribute electricity from the battery to the electric motor.
+They are in charge of creating the electrical circuitry that allows charging a hybrid vehicle’s battery and distributing electricity from the battery to the electric motor.
 The majority of this effort is focused on power distribution across electric vehicles, where batteries and motors operate at hundreds of volts.
 This involves the operation of propulsion motors in electric vehicles.

 Electronics engineers put electronic components and systems for these vehicles through rigorous testing.
 These engineers are primarily concerned with the vehicle’s control systems and other electronic components.
 They also create climate controls for electric vehicles as well as heat dissipation controls for electronic components.
-Electric vehicles are becoming increasingly popular due to their affordable costs and lack of environmental hazards.
-With the advancement of electric vehicles, it is anticipated that engineers would have several employment prospects in domains such as electric vehicle manufacture, design, research, and maintenance.
-The approaching decade will be known for the electric mobility in India and around the world.
+Electric vehicles, or electric cars, are becoming increasingly popular due to their affordable costs and lack of environmental hazards.
+With the advancement of electric vehicles, it is anticipated that engineers would have several employment prospects in domains such as electric vehicle manufacture, design, research and maintenance.
+The approaching decade will be known for electric mobility in India and around the world.